Journey to Net Zero

 - 2021 to 2030

-As well as supporting its clients to remove carbon from their operations, Capgemini has publicly committed to be carbon neutral for its own operations no later than 2025 and to be a net zero business by 2030.
+As well as supporting its clients to remove carbon from their operations, Capgemini has publicly committed to be carbon neutral for its own operations no later than 2025 and across its supply chain by 2030, and committed to becoming a net zero business by 2040.
 This ambition is underpinned by SBTi targets aligned to the 1.5 degree climate pathway and action plans covering emissions from energy, travel, commuting, supply chain, waste and water.
 Capgemini is committed to 100% renewable electricity by 2025 as part of RE100 and 100% electric vehicles in its fleet by 2030 as part of EV100.

 Our ecologically and socially responsible approach